Yandex Cloud

 • ingress.alb.yc.io/external-ipv4-address

-Specifying the load balancer public IP address.
+Configuring the load balancer external IP address.

-A load balancer must be configured with either an external or internal IP address, i.e., ingress.alb.yc.io/internal-ipv4-address annotation, but not both.
+A load balancer must be configured with either an external or internal IP address, i.e., the ingress.alb.yc.io/internal-ipv4-address annotation, but not both.

 • ingress.alb.yc.io/internal-ipv4-address

-Configuring a load balancer with an internal IP address.
+Configuring the load balancer internal IP address.

 The IP address must belong to the subnet specified in the ingress.alb.yc.io/internal-alb-subnet annotation.
 To use an IP address from this subnet, specify it in the annotation.
 To enable automatic IP assignment for the load balancer, specify auto.

-A load balancer must be configured with either an internal or external IP address, i.e., ingress.alb.yc.io/external-ipv4-address annotation, but not both.
+A load balancer must be configured with either an internal or external IP address, i.e., the ingress.alb.yc.io/external-ipv4-address annotation, but not both.

 • ingress.alb.yc.io/internal-alb-subnet

-This field is required if you configure your load balancer with an internal IP address, i.e., ingress.alb.yc.io/internal-ipv4-address annotation.
+This field is required if you configure your load balancer with an internal IP address, i.e., the ingress.alb.yc.io/internal-ipv4-address annotation.

 • ingress.alb.yc.io/protocol

 • http: HTTP/1.1.
-Default.
+This is a default value.

 • http2: HTTP/2.